linode/docs/docs/guides/quick-answers/linux/how-to-install-selinux-on-ubuntu-18-04/index.md

 **Permanently Disable SELinux policies on Ubuntu**

-If you wish to permanently disable SELinux even when the system reboots, make changes to your /etc/selinux/config file and set SELINUX to disabled.
-Change your SELinux line as shown below:
+If you wish to permanently disable SELinux even when the system reboots, make changes to the `/etc/selinux/config` file and set SELINUX to disabled.
+Change the SELinux line as shown below:

 	SELINX=disbaled

-And, now if you restart your system, SELinux and its policies won’t be in place anymore.
+And, now if you restart the system, SELinux and its policies won’t be in place anymore.

 ## Next Steps
-After installing SELinux on your system, use our [Getting Started with SELinux Guide](/docs/security/getting-started-with-selinux/) to learn the basics of SELinux security.
+After installing SELinux on the system, use the [Getting Started with SELinux Guide](/docs/security/getting-started-with-selinux/) to learn the basics of SELinux security.